 This is a one-week preparatory session prior to students beginning clinical rotations.
 Students will review preceptor expectations, professionalism, intellectual honesty, and appropriate academic and professional conduct.
-This course will provide instruction regarding reimbursement, coding and billing, and documentation of care with a focus on electronic medical records.
-Basic clinical and surgical skills will be covered in this course.
-Patient safety, quality improvement, prevention of medical errors, risk management, and quality assurance will be also be addressed.
+This course will provide instruction regarding reimbursement, coding and billing, as well as patient safety, and prevention of medical errors.